Memories Off (video game): Development and release

-Memories Off was first released to the public on September 30, 1999 for the PlayStation.
+Memories Off was first released to the public on September 30, 1999, for the PlayStation.
 It was later released for the PC on March 16, 2000, and was later accompanied by a prequel titled Memories Off: Pure released for the Neo Geo Pocket Color, on April 27, 2000.
 An enhanced re-release for the Dreamcast, titled Memories Off Complete was released on June 20, 2000, with the scenario found in Pure.
 A second PlayStation release published by Success was released on July 19, 2000, at a cheaper price than the original.

 Memories Off was later released in China on December 20, 2001, for the PC.
 A PlayStation 2 version was subsequently released in South Korea by Mdream on December 12, 2002, followed by a Hong Kong and Taiwanese release on March 6, 2003, published by T-Time Technology.
 The PlayStation 2 game was later released in Japan with Memories Off 2nd as Memories Off Duet on March 27, 2003, and contained additional scenarios.
 It was followed by another Hong Kong and Taiwanese release, on July 2, 2003, for the PC published by T-Time Technology.
 A second PlayStation 2 release in Japan, published by Success, was released on August 5, 2004, at a cheaper price than the original release.
 A PlayStation Portable version was released in limited and regular editions on May 29, 2008.
 The limited edition included the game itself, an image song disc, a soundtrack disc, development materials, a novel titled After Story already contained in the game itself, and a collector's box; the regular edition did not contain the aforementioned extras.
 An iOS version was released on September 1, 2009.

+Memories Off was released on PlayStation 4 and Nintendo Switch in Japan as part of Memories Off Historia Vol. 1 compilation in 2021.